pingidentity/pingidentity-devops-getting-started/docs/deployment/deploySiemStack.md

 ![alt text](../images/dashboard.png "SIEM Dashboard")

-### Ping Federate Dashboard
+### PingFederate Dashboard

 Audit and System logs are delivered (set to Debug by default).
-For Log4J, PingFederate sends logs on 2 different Syslog ports using a custom mapping.
+For Log4J, PingFederate sends logs on two different Syslog ports using a custom mapping.

 ![alt text](../images/pingfederate_dashboard.png "PingFederate Basic Demo Dashboard")

 ### PingAccess Dashboard

 Audit and System logs are delivered (set to Debug by default).
-For Log4J, PingAccess sends logs on 2 different Syslog ports using a custom mapping.
+For Log4J, PingAccess sends logs on two different Syslog ports using a custom mapping.

 ![alt text](../images/pingaccess_dashboard.png "PingAccess Basic Demo Dashboard")

 ### PingDirectory Dashboard

 Audit logs are being delivered.
-There are 2 containers that produce load.
+There are two containers that produce load.
 These are disabled by default.
 You can uncomment these entries in the `docker-compose.yaml` file to use them:

 * authrate_ok
 * authrate_ko

-For Log4J, PingDirectory sends logs on 1 Syslog port using a custom mapping.
+For Log4J, PingDirectory sends logs on one Syslog port using a custom mapping.

 ![alt text](../images/pingdirectory_dashboard.png "PingDirectory Demo Dashboard")

 ## Included Slack Alerts

-These can be customized through Watchers:
+You can customized the following alerts through Watchers:

-* User authenticates over 1200km away within a 6 hour period.
+* User authenticates over 1200km away within a 6-hour period.
-* User authenticates successfully from TOR through Ping Federate (potential credential theft).
+* User authenticates successfully from TOR through PingFederate (potential credential theft).
-* User authenticates successfully from Known Malicious IP through Ping Federate (potential credential theft).
+* User authenticates successfully from Known Malicious IP through PingFederate (potential credential theft).
-* Account Lockout detected through Ping Federate (potential brute force).
+* Account Lockout detected through PingFederate (potential brute force).
 * Likely SAML signature modifications (forced tampering with authentication protocols).

 ### Slack Alert Examples (not all are shown)

-These are Low / Medium / High alert examples:
+The following image shows Low / Medium / High alert examples:

 ![alt text](../images/slack_alert_examples.png "Successful Login From TOR Networks.")